 Now you may be wondering what’s coming up in the future for the Magnetic Memory Method Podcast.

 That’s a great question and so I can only urge you to stick around and see just what this grizzly old “Wizard of Memory” has up his sleeve.
 2016 is going to be a big place indeed and if you want to learn a language, never forget a name or recite poetry or speeches, or pass even the most complicated math exam, the Magnetic Memory Method is here to help.

 Each and every day that you aren’t using the natural abilities of your imagination to integrate with the art of memory, you’re missing out on the massive power of flawless recall.
 You’re surrendering to the demon of forgetfulness when you could be eliminating its terrorist attacks on your life once and for all.

-Grab your copy of How to Learn and Memorize German Vocabulary now and make 2016 the most amazing year of your life.
+Grab your copy of How to Learn and Memorize German Vocabulary now and make this the most amazing year of your language learning life.